-The graduate student in any higher education institution is the most important asset for the enterprise of driving research, succession planning, and most importantly, responding to the social climate of which graduate students through research become key interpreters.
+The graduate student in any higher educational institution is the most important asset for the enterprise of driving research, succession planning, and most importantly, responding to the socio-cultural landscape of which graduate students through research become key interpreters.
 There is thus a significant responsibility that we hold for nurturing graduate success.
-In light of the foregoing, I am pleased on behalf of the Institute of Caribbean Studies' (ICS) Faculty and Staff, to welcome new and returning graduate students to the 2018/2019 academic year!
+In light of the foregoing, I am pleased on behalf of the Institute of Caribbean Studies' (ICS) Faculty and Staff, to welcome new and returning graduate students to the 2020/2021 academic year!

-If you haven't already heard, the growing area of cultural and creative industries is our forte.
-Our cutting-edge Cultural Studies graduate programmes have successfully produced over 40 graduates including 20 PhDs spread across areas of music, fashion, sport, Rastafari, dancehall, gender, entertainment management and creative industries.
-These fundamental areas for scholarly engagement have attracted students and scholars locally, regionally and internationally.
+If you haven't already heard, the growing areas of Cultural Studies and Applied Cultural Studies, in particular, Cultural and Creative Industries and Music and Performance Studies are our forte.
+Our cutting-edge Cultural Studies graduate programmes have successfully produced over 40 graduates including 21 Ph.D.'s spread across areas of music, fashion, sport, Rastafari, dancehall, gender, entertainment management, and creative industries.
+These fundamental areas for scholarly engagement have attracted students and scholars locally, regionally, and internationally.
+Our graduates at both the M.A. and M.Phil. /Ph.D. levels are all highly placed in organisations such as UNESCO, the RJR/Gleaner Co., the Edna Manley College, JAMCOPY, and various government ministries.

 As you embark on this leg of your academic journey, we are delighted to serve and nurture you.
 We are grateful that you, not only chose this Faculty, but you will entrust the staff of the ICS with academic training toward a component of your professional development.
 We have spent many years honing our competences as a department and invite you to enter our doors for advice, academic guidance and inspiration when you are in need.
-We invite you to participate in the ICS seminars, conferences and annual lectures honouring key figures such as Walter Rodney and Stuart Hall.
+We invite you to participate in the ICS seminars, conferences, and annual lectures honouring key figures such as Walter Rodney, Bob Marley, and Stuart Hall.
 These events are as much for your enrichment as for the general public.

-As you strive for excellence in this world class regional learning environment we look forward to serving you in your years ahead.
+As you strive for excellence in this world-class regional learning environment, we look forward to serving you in your years ahead.
 Best wishes for a positive year of growth!